Community Safety and Wellbeing Plan

 Advisory Committee

-The advisory group will help to identify priorities, actions and metrics.
+The advisory group helped identify priorities, actions and metrics.

 Adele Parkinson, Region of Waterloo Public Health